needle-mirror/com.unity.rendering.hybrid/Documentation~/index.md

 Hybrid Renderer V1 is no longer in active development, and the supported feature set for all render pipelines is limited.
 Hybrid Renderer V2 is early in development and some features are not yet supported, but we plan to support the full feature set.

 **Important:** Hybrid Renderer V2 is considered experimental in Unity 2020.1.
-We have validated it on Windows DX11, DX12, Vulkan and Mac Metal backends in both Editor and Standalone builds.
-Mobile device and console platform support will be validated in 2020.2.
+It is not yet production ready and should only be used for evaluation and prototyping purposes.
+We have tested it on Windows DX11, DX12, Vulkan and Mac Metal backends in both Editor and Standalone builds.
+Mobile device and console platform support is planned for 2020.2 release.
+In order to get the latest Hybrid Renderer V2 fixes and features, upgrading to the latest Unity version will be required.

 #### URP features